top of page

 Ancestry

 Where are North American Jews’ ancestors from?
 Which languages did they speak?
 What migration paths did they take?
-The HUC-JIR Jewish Language Project helps schools, youth groups, and synagogues collect this information and display it on a custom map.
+The HUC-JIR Jewish Language Project helps schools, youth groups, and synagogues collect this information and display it on a custom map, color coded by language and filterable by decade of migration.

 What is it?